Welcome to Cruising With Kids cruise blog.

 Lisa developed a love of cruising during her three years working for P&O Cruises.
 While it may sound cliché, no two days were ever the same managing the onboard Shore Excursions department.
 An average week in the Caribbean involved escorting passengers on snorkeling, scuba diving and deep sea fishing excursions.
 Her highlights of a three month world cruise included bottle feeding baby elephants in Sri Lanka, climbing the Sydney Harbour Bridge and searching for the Big Five whilst on safari in South Africa.

 Lisa also writes, Travel Loving Family, a family travel blog sharing travel tips, reviews, holiday giveaways and destination guides from her travels to over 80 countries and is Editor of Trips100, the largest UK travel blogger network.
-Lisa has worked with many travel brands and tourist boards including Mark Warner Holidays, Top Villas, Bookings For You and Net Flights.
+And has worked with many travel brands and tourist boards including Mark Warner Holidays, Top Villas, Bookings For You and Net Flights.

 Lisa has settled down to a life on land with her husband who she met during her first contract at sea.
 They have two boys, aged 3 and 6, who also share a love of cruising.